cgruver/okd4-upi-lab-setup/docs/pages/DeployOKD.md

     | `${INSTALL_ROOT}/firstboot/lb-node.fb` | The script that will execute on the first boot to install haproxy |
     | `${INSTALL_ROOT}/haproxy.cfg` | The haproxy configuration file for our OKD cluster |

-    Let's power it on and watch the installation.

-       ipmitool -I lanplus -H10.11.11.10 -p6228 -Uadmin -Ppassword chassis power on virsh console okd4-lb01

-    You should see your VM do an iPXE boot and begin an unattended installation of CentOS 7.

 1. Now let's prepare to deploy the VMs for our OKD cluster by preparing the Cluster VM inventory file: